 Even with cleaning hacks to speed up the process, nobody wants to spend their Sunday afternoon working their way through huge piles of laundry, cleaning the kitchen, or driving to the dry cleaner and car wash, but these chores are a (sad, but true) reality of adult living.
-(Plus, doing them regularly makes spring cleaning less of a slog.)
 If you're anything like us, though, you're constantly wondering how often most of these things are actually necessary — even if you're doing your very best to pretend that you know exactly how and when all of these domestic duties need doing.
-It’s time to drop the act, because we’ve scoured the internet to get real deal information on how often we should all be cleaning basic clothing and household items.
-Read on for all the details!
+Here's the real deal on how often we should all be cleaning basic clothing and household items.

 Kitchen & Bathroom Surfaces: Since these are surfaces that are probably getting a lot of regular use, it's easy for bacteria to build up quickly.
 Wipe down countertops with a disinfectant every day.

 Bath Towels: Towels absorb moisture away from your body, and a damp towel is an ideal environment for microbes and bacteria.
 Fully air out your towels after using them, and wash them after three uses.